prazdevs/pinia-plugin-persistedstate/docs/frameworks/nuxt-3.md

 ```

 :::warning
-Using client-only persistence when server-side rendering, the store state will most likely be the initial state and **note** the persisted state.
+Using client-only persistence when server-side rendering, the store state will most likely be the initial state and **not** the persisted state.
 :::